-Number one it’s hot.
-Number two it’s hot.
-Number three did I mention it’s damn hot.
+Milan is oppressively hot in July.
+The summer temperature is in excess of 35°C; the likelihood of contracting heat rash is high; sightseeing at mid-day is unbearable under the scorching sun.
 You get the picture, Milan is hot in July.
-Oppressively hot.
 I didn’t realise this fact before booking a holiday to Milan and Florence last July.
 Normally I am meticulous and thorough in my pre-travel destination research.
-However, on this occasion all I could think about was freedom from the 9 to 5 routine, a new European adventure, the possibility of seeing clear blue skies instead of the grey UK skies, and finally being able to tick Milan and Florence off my fashion-capital bucket list.
+However, on this occasion all I could think about was freedom from the 9 to 5 routine, a new European adventure, the possibility of seeing clear blue skies instead of the grey English skies, and finally being able to tick Milan and Florence off my fashion-capital bucket list.
 Only when I started telling people about my impending trip were there hints of “don’t you know its hot in Milan that time of year?” “really, are you sure you want to go in July?”
 Too late.
 The flights and hotels were already booked and paid for.
-I’m an Aussie who grew up with 40+ degree celsius summer days, surely I could handle the European summer heat?
+I’m an Aussie who grew up with 40°C summer days, surely I could handle the European summer heat?
 Off I went to Milan with my summer dresses, flip flops and walking sneakers packed neatly in my suitcase, confident the European summer heat was nothing compared to the scorching Australia sun.
 My Lonely Planet guide tucked into my handbag ready for some Milan sightseeing and Italian fashion action.

 On this trip I travelled solo.
 I was a little apprehensive arriving at the Milano Centrale railway station by myself, as at the time, the migrant crisis in Europe was just beginning to take hold.
 There were reports on the news of large numbers of migrants camping and sleeping in and around the railway station attempting to board trains into Austria and France.
 I arrived mid-morning to the huge and imposing architecture of the Milano Centrale station, apparently one of the most beautiful stations in Europe (of which I learnt after my trip).
 Taking a few seconds to grab hold of my bearings, I merged into the flow of passengers exiting the platform and headed out of the station onto the front steps.
 Surveying the scene in front of me in the Piazza Duca e’Aosta, there were groups of migrants hovering near suitcases, their belongings piled high.
 Young men were skate boarding in the open piazza, others were sleeping in makeshift beds or filling up water bottles from nearby taps.
 Rubbish littered the garden beds.
 At least there weren’t the massive crowds I had seen on the TV a few weeks earlier.
 Still concerned for my personal safety as I was travelling alone, I made my way around the edge of the piazza towards the wide boulevard ahead, which I hoped would take me to the hotel.
 Researching the route before I left, Google maps had so graciously informed me the hotel was at the northern end of central Milan and only a short 8-10 minute walk from the station.
 Easy done.
 Off I trundled, pulling my luggage behind me in search of my hotel – the ME Milan II Duca.